olistic/warriorjs/docs/play/gameplay.md

 See the README in your profile's directory for details on what's on the current level and what abilities your warrior has available to deal with it.

-Here is an example from the beginner tower which will instruct the warrior to walk if there's nothing ahead, otherwise attack:
+Here is an example from the "Baby Steps" tower which will instruct the warrior to walk if there's nothing ahead, otherwise attack:

 ```js
 class Player {